DependableSystemsLab/LLTFI/README.md

 2: Download NodeJs
 3: Install libraries: Go to the web-app directory and run "npm install"
 4: Install Webpack: In the same directory as step 3, run "sudo npm install -g webpack"
-5: Configurate the LLFI root path for the server:
+5: Configure the LLFI root path for the server:
-The default bevaiour of the program use environment variable $llfibuild as the path of the llfi build directory
+The default behavior of the program use environment variable $llfibuild as the path of the llfi build directory
 You can set the environment variable llfibuild in your system to point it to the LLFI build directory in your local machine.

 Start the server: